Siamul/CV1_project/README.md

 Run "python generate_images.py <generator_weight_location>" to generate images using the generator.

-Run "python check_generator.py" to evaluate the generator.
+Run "python check_discriminator.py" to evaluate the discriminator.
 You have to provide the appropriate location for the real/fake dataset in the code.